Equivariant eta forms and equivariant differential $K$-theory: Equivariant differential K-theory

 \subsection{Push-forward map}

-In this subsection, we construct a well-defined push-forward map in equivariant differential $K$-theory and prove the functoriality of it using the theorems in Section 2.
-This solves a question proposed in \cite{Bunke2009} when $G=\{e\}$.
-We use the notations in Section 1.4.
+In this subsection, we construct a well-defined push-forward map in equivariant differential K-theory and prove the functoriality of it using the theorems in Section 2.
+This solves a question proposed in \cite{BS09} when $G=\{e\}$.
+We use the notation in Section 1.4.

-Let $\pi_Y: V\rightarrow B$ be an equivariant submersion of closed smooth $G$-manifolds with closed Spin$^c$ fiber $Y$.
-We assume that the $G$-action on $B$ is almost free.
+Let $\pi_Y: V\rightarrow B$ be an equivariant smooth surjective proper submersion of compact $G$-manifolds with compact orientable fibers $Y$.
+We assume that the $G$-action on $B$ has finite stabilizers only.
 Thus, so is the action on $V$.
+We assume that $TY$ is oriented and $\pi_Y$ has an equivariant K-orientation in Definition \ref{d154}.